srid/emanote.obelisk/README.md

 ## Self-host it in production

-If you are NixOS, [obelisk-systemd](https://github.com/obsidiansystems/obelisk-systemd) can be used to automate self-hosting.
+If you use NixOS, [obelisk-systemd](https://github.com/obsidiansystems/obelisk-systemd) can be used to automate self-hosting.
 Otherwise, on other Linux, follow the instructions below.

 1. Install Nix
 1. Set up nix cache by following [instructions here](https://github.com/obsidiansystems/obelisk#installing-obelisk)